-County of Orange MA-042-21010747 Health Care Agency Page 20 of 42 Folder No. C029259 decision-making at a local, program level.

-- 10. Referral means providing the effective linkage of a participant to another service, when indicated; with follow-up to be provided within five (5) working days to assure that the participant has made contact with the referred service. - 11.
+- 9. HMIS means Homeless Management Information System. - 10.
+Intake means the initial meeting between a participant and Contractor's staff and includes an evaluation to determine if the participant meets program criteria and is willing to seek services. - 11.
+Program Director means an individual who has complete responsibility for the day-to-day function of Contractor's Site.
+The Program Director is the highest level of decision-making at a local, program level. - 12.
+Referral means providing the effective linkage of a participant to another service, when indicated; with follow-up to be provided within five (5) working days to assure that the participant has made contact with the referred service. - 13.
 SPA means Service Planning Area.
-Orange County is divided into three SPA north, central and south. - B. CONTRACTOR and ADMINISTRATOR may mutually agree, in writing, to modify the Common Terms and Definitions Paragraph of this Attachment A to the Agreement.
+Orange County is divided into three SPAs: North, Central and South. - 14.
+HUD means U.S. Department of Housing and Urban Development, a federal agency. - B. Contractor and Administrator may mutually agree, in writing, to modify the Common Terms and Definitions Paragraph of this Attachment A to the Contract.